dmlc/xgboost/doc/tutorials/param_tuning.rst

 Most of parameters in XGBoost are about bias variance tradeoff.
 The best model should trade the model complexity with its predictive power carefully.
-:doc:`Parameters Documentation </parameter>` will tell you whether each parameter ill make the model more conservative or not.
+:doc:`Parameters Documentation </parameter>` will tell you whether each parameter will make the model more conservative or not.
 This can be used to help you turn the knob between complicated model and simple model.

 *******************